Family Theatre & Reeves Music House

 FROM THE 1961 LAST CHANCE STAMPEDE PROGRAM • COURTESY OF KITTY ANN QUIGLEY TAALER

-The Family Theater, ca. 1916.
-The Family was a vaudeville house located at about 21 S. Main St. The second story of the building, which still stands, was once home to Ida's Rooms and Dorothy's Rooms, famous bordellos.
-The Windbag Saloon now occupies the Reeves Music House space.
+The entrance to the Family Theatre was located at 21 S. Main St. The second story of the building, which still stands, was once home to Ida's Rooms-- later Dorothy's Rooms -- famous bordellos.
+The Windbag Saloon now occupies the adjacent Reeves Music House space.
+Although the Theatre entrance was on Main, the theatre itself was the first floor of the repurposed St. Louis Hotel, which backed up to Jackson Street.
+See map below.

-A. I. "Daddy" Reeves (1864-1951) operated his music business in the above pictured location and at least two other Helena locations over the decades.
+A. I. "Daddy" Reeves operated his music business in the above pictured location, next to the entrance of the Family Theatre, and at least two other Helena locations over the decades.
 Reeves was a beloved personality in Helena, and appears to have been the driving force behind musical entertainment and instruction in the community.
 Reeves was also an impresario of sorts, bringing to Helena various touring musical acts and companies, including John Philip Sousa's Band.

 Reeves was deeply involved in charitable and fraternal efforts as well, serving as the city's favorite Santa Claus for 50 years.
 He also sponsored an annual "picnic" for the city's scruffy newsboys ("newsies"), which involved an outing to Alhambra Hot Springs or similar activity, a movie in town and other treats.